capensis/canopsis/doc/sakura/FR/fr__alarm.rst

  - the alarm state escalated
  - the alarm state decreased
  - the alarm has been snoozed
+ - the number of steps has reached an hard limit

 Each step **MUST** be historized in its corresponding *alarm cycle*.
 And once the alarm ended, the cycle **MUST** be closed, and archived.